mjirv/demeter/README.md

 - GraphQL API for your metrics
 - Visit `YOUR_SERVER_PATH/graphql` (e.g. http://localhost:3001/graphql) to see the GraphiQL client and schema

+## Advanced

+### Running a production instance

+On your favorite cloud hosting service (e.g. Heroku or GCP Cloud Run) install this repo via the GitHub URL.

+Look in `.example.env` for the available environment variables and configure them as needed.

 ### Authentication